Lyon 2026: The TL;DR

 Arriving in Lyon: A Gentle Transition

-Traveling from Paris to Lyon by Rail Europe offers a gentle transition from capital energy to quiet elegance.
+Travelling from Paris to Lyon by Rail Europe offers a gentle transition from capital energy to quiet elegance.
 Rolling farmland gives way to rooftops and riverbanks.
 Lyon doesn’t demand your attention; it earns it through the soft pink hues of the sky reflecting over the water.

-Roland’s Pro-Tip: As a TMAC Gold Medalist, I always look for “layering” in my cityscapes.
+Roland’s Pro-Tip: As a Gold Medalist, I always look for “layering” in my cityscapes.
 In Lyon, use the river bridges to frame the Fourvière Basilica on the hill.
 The 2026 water levels on the Saône provide perfect reflections for blue-hour photography.

 Day One: Markets, Streets, and Local Rhythm